Emmanuel Ikubese

-Emmanuel Ifeanyi Ikubese (born 12 August 1991) is a Nigerian model and actor who won the SilverBird male Pageant for Mr. Nigeria in 2014.
+Emmanuel Ifeanyi Ikubese (born 12 August 1988) is a Nigerian actor, filmmaker and former model who won the SilverBird male Pageant for Mr. Nigeria in 2014.
 In 2015, he won the Peace Personality of the Year at the Peace Achievers Awards and in 2016 won the City People Movie Award for Most Promising Actor of the Year (English) at the City People Entertainment Awards.
 Ikubese, in 2017 was appointed United Nations Millennium Development Goals Ambassador.

 Early life and education

 Ikubese is from Delta state in Nigeria, a geographical area occupied by the minority tribes in Nigeria as well as the Igbo people.
 Ikubuese obtained his First School Leaving Certificate and West African Senior School Certificate from local learning institutions within Delta state.
 In bid to obtain a university degree, he migrated to Kenya where he applied to United States International University Africa in Nairobi to study International Relations and eventually got accepted and obtained a B.Sc. degree upon completion of his course duration.